 - Encourage and inspire healthy living

 As a not-for-profit organization with tax exemption under Internal Revenue Code Section 501(c)(3), the YMCA of Northwest North Carolina is required to obtain an independent audit of Association financial statements annually.
-View a PDF of our 2011 audited financial statements.
 Please direct any questions regarding these statements to Donna Rodgers.

 As a not-for-profit organization with tax exemption under Internal Revenue Code Section 501(c)(3), the YMCA of Northwest North Carolina is required to file annually a Form 990, Return of an Organization Exempt from Income Tax.
-The purpose of the form is to supply both quantitative and qualitative data to both the IRS and the public.
+The purpose of the form is to supply both quantitative and qualitative data to the IRS and the public.
 A key area of the annual filing is the statement of program service accomplishments which testifies to the exempt purpose of the YMCA of Northwest North Carolina.
-View these excerpts of our 2010 Form 990.
-For a full copy of any years’ completed Form 990, or questions regarding our Form 990’s, please contact Donna Rodgers.
+For a full copy of any years' completed Form 990, or questions regarding our Form 990s, please contact Donna Rodgers.
 Also, Guidestar is a website where the Form 990 for any exempt organization can be viewed.